 What do you like most about your career?

 My favorite part of teaching high school was learning about my students' interests and leading them to genuine moments of joy and fascination.
 I love that my current role lets me focus on that essential part of education: finding the inner motivation to learn what you love and love what you learn.

-- M.Ed., Latin and Classical Humanities, University of Massachusetts-Amherst, 2011
+- M.A., Teaching, Latin and Classical Humanities, University of Massachusetts Amherst, 2012

 - Latin and Ancient Greek Teacher, Classical Magnet School, 2012-2014